garencheckley/podexp/BACKLOG.md

     - Consistently reinforce the desired host persona in key prompts.
     - Rewrite the final integration prompt (`generateIntegratedContent`) to focus on "writing an insightful podcast script" rather than just "integrating research."
 Instruct it to synthesize insights *across* topics and provide analytical commentary.
 **Rationale**: Provides clearer instructions to the AI, guiding it towards the desired analytical style and away from superficial content, directly addressing "fluff" and lack of depth.
+**Implementation Notes**: Updated three key prompts:
+    1. `generateIntegratedContent`: Enhanced to focus on analytical content with specific types of analysis and anti-fluff constraints
+    2. `synthesizeLayeredResearch`: Improved to require specific analytical elements and prohibit filler phrases
+    3. `createNarrativeStructure`: Modified to explicitly include analytical section types and focus on insights rather than facts

 #### 1.2.
 Enhance Research & Synthesis Strategy